bhancockio/gemini-advanced-5-use-cases/2_youtube_trend_finder_and_idea_generator/prompt.md

          - **Links to videos that inspired this recommendation:**
            - [List valid external YouTube video links here, ensuring each video has a view count higher than the creator's subscriber count]
          - *(Optional: Include brief bullet points summarizing why this topic is trending and relevant.)*

+Important Notes:
+- Make sure you find the channels subscriber count.
+Do not make up your own numbers.